For director-at-large: Carolyn Ribes

 Academic record: University of Buffalo, BS, 1983, PhD, 1989.

-Honors: ACS Award for Volunteer Service to the American Chemical Society, 2019; ACS Fellow, 2014; PRISM Award, Society of Women Engineers, 2021; International Union of Pure and Applied Chemistry (IUPAC) Distinguished Women in Chemistry or Chemical Engineering, 2011; Phi Beta Kappa.
+Honors: Award for Volunteer Service to the American Chemical Society, 2019; ACS Fellow, 2014; International Union of Pure and Applied Chemistry (IUPAC) Distinguished Women in Chemistry or Chemical Engineering, 2011; Phi Beta Kappa.

-Professional positions (for the past 10 years): Dow, Industrial Intermediates and Infrastructure, business envelope analytical leader, 2019–; Dow Coating Materials, business analytical leader, 2016–19; Analytical Technology Center, business analytical leader, 2009–16; Analytical Sciences R&D, technical leader, 2006–09.
+Professional positions (for past 10 years): Dow, business analytical leader, Industrial Intermediates and Infrastructure, 2019–; Dow Coating Materials, business analytical leader, 2016–19; Analytical Technology Center, business analytical leader, 2009–16; Analytical Sciences, R&D, technical leader, 2006–09.

-Member: Member of ACS since 1983.
-IUPAC.
-ACS Divisions: Professional Relations; Analytical Chemistry.
+Member: Member of ACS since 1983; IUPAC; ACS Divisions: Analytical Chemistry, Professional Relations.

-Related activities: IUPAC Committee on Chemistry and Industry, chair, 2018–19, secretary, 2014–17; IUPAC US National Committee, 2004–12, chair, 2010–11; IUPAC Committee on Chemistry and Industry, US representative, 2007–12; multiple spring and fall ACS meetings and IUPAC World Chemistry Congresses, symposia organizer; authored 7 publications and more than 100 Dow internal publications; holds two patents on analytical devices.
+Related activities: Committee on Chemistry and Industry, IUPAC, chair 2018–19, Secretary 2014–17; US National Committee for IUPAC, 2004–12; chair, 2010–11; US Representative to IUPAC Committee on Chemistry and Industry, 2007–12; Symposia Organizer for multiple ACS National Meetings and IUPAC World Chemistry Congresses; 7 publications and >100 Dow internal publications; two patents on analytical devices.

 Ribes’s statement